chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     chef-automate config show
     ```

-    The output of the above command will contain the values from the file you patched.
+    The output of the above command should contain the values from the file you patched.

 1. Run the following `ctl` command to get the details of the applications registered with OC-ID.